 The final section of the UKCAT is Situational Judgement.
-This section of the UKCAT uses real life scenarios to test your ability to assess appropriate behaviour and what you think is important to consider when making decisions.
+This section of the UKCAT uses real-life scenarios to test your ability to assess appropriate behaviour and what you think is important to consider when making decisions.
 The concepts that are presented by these sorts of questions may seem a bit alien.
 For example, discussions on due diligence or patient confidentiality, but with practise and appropriate preparation, you’ll soon feel more and more comfortable with making the right decisions, just like professional doctors and dentists.

-This is probably very different to anything you will have done before, however, situational judgement is a commonly used test format within medicine and dentistry.
+This is probably very different from anything you will have done before, however, situational judgement is a commonly used test format within medicine and dentistry.
 All medical students have to sit a situational judgement test (or SJT) at the end of medical school and some medical specialities also use these tests as part of the selection process for their post-graduate training.
 The scenarios are all based on real-life situations that doctors and medical students may face, so when preparing for this section of the test, I would recommend that you pay attention because this could help you out in the real world too!

 In this blog post, I plan on covering: